Sports Coach Logo Sports Coach Training Principles Fitness Components

 • Are pregnant or nursing

 Even if you do not have any of these conditions, it is always a good idea to consult a doctor before making any diet changes.
-And, as you get further into fasting, make sure to monitor how you feel, and if anything feels off, consult a doctor.
+As you get further into fasting, make sure to monitor how you feel, and if anything feels off, consult a doctor.

-It is normal to feel hungry or weaker than usual as your body adjusts to the fasting lifestyle.
-Still, extreme hunger, headaches, fainting, or any other symptoms should be addressed if they persist.
+Feeling hungry or weaker than usual is normal as your body adjusts to the fasting lifestyle.
+Still, extreme hunger, headaches, fainting, or other symptoms should be addressed if it persists.

 Conclusion

-While fasting can be a great tool to aid in weight loss, it must be paired with regular exercise and a healthy lifestyle to see long-lasting results.
-Since fasting allows you to control calorie intake fairly easily, while also changing how the body stores and burns fat, it is a great lifestyle change that can propel your weight loss journey forward.
+While fasting can be a great tool for aiding in weight loss, it must be paired with regular exercise and a healthy lifestyle to see long-lasting results.
+Since fasting allows you to control calorie intake fairly easily while also changing how the body stores and burns fat, it is a great lifestyle change that can propel your weight loss journey forward.
 Do some research, pick a fasting plan, and see if it could be the right course for you.

 Page Reference